Public History Alumni

 I came to the Public History program at UMass after growing up in southern California and attending Kenyon College for my undergraduate degree in History.
 I entered the program with previous experience in archiving and historic preservation.
 My summer internship was spent at the Martha's Vineyard Historical Society.
 While obtaining my degrees, I focused on War/Peace studies, specifically on the interaction between the home front and the war front.
 After graduation, I worked for a cultural resource consulting firm, Richard Grubb & Associates, in Cranbury, NJ, as a Historian/Architectural Historian.
 More recently, my career has deviated from a traditional Public History career.
 I have spent several years working in administrative positions for large research universities, learning about grant writing, editing publications, and managing accounts, calendars and travel.
 I also spent a year at the University of Pittsburgh on a Veterans Affairs grant with the department of Rehabilitation Science and Technology.
 I have been trained in conflict mediation and I have spent a significant amount of time volunteering with a non-profit organization called Give an Hour, which connects mental health professionals to veterans and their families.
 I was hired full-time by Give an Hour in January 2011 to work on a community organizing and civic engagement project called the Community Blueprint, which will help communities leverage their resources more collaboratively and effectively to help this deserving population.
 I transitioned to a new enterprise with the Wounded Warrior Project in June 2012.
 My History/Public History background has honed my analytical and research skills and my ability to communicate information in a relevant and meaningful way to a diverse population.
 I hope to continue my exploration of the impact of war on society and to look for ways to improve community problem-solving skills.

 My interest in public history began while I was interning for my M.Ed. at the Cultural Center in Kahnawake, a Kanienkehaka (Mohawk) territory outside Montreal.
 I learned about the Deerfield raid of 1704 from the Kanienkehaka perspective.
 Eventually, I began working at the Pocumtuck Valley Memorial Association's (PVMA) Memorial Hall Museum in Deerfield, where one of their major exhibits has traditionally been the 1704 raid.
 Shortly after becoming the Museum's curatorial assistant, I entered the UMass Public History program as a part-time student, and found that whatever course I participated in each semester greatly enhanced my work.
 In my Museum/Historic Site interpretation course, for example, I created an exhibit for the Museum, and turned my research into a paper published in the Proceedings of the Dublin Seminar for New England Folklife, 2000.
 I became the project manager for several National Endowment for the Humanities and Institute for Museum and Library Services grants that sustained PVMA's museum-school partnership, training teachers to integrate primary resources into their classes, and oversaw the development of the American Centuries website.
 I was the primary researcher and content editor of PVMMA's award-winning website--Raid on Deerfield: The Many Stories of 1704--and co-curated the exhibition, "Remembering 1704: Context and Commemoration of the Deerfield Raid," which also opened in February, 2004.
-Today, I am a curator at the Illinois State Museum in Springfield.
+From 2006 - 2016 I worked as a Curator at the Illinois State Museum.
+Today, I am a curator at the Maine State Museum in Augusta.
 My coursework in the Public History program provided me with a theoretical framework which enabled me to confidently address a wide variety of both content and administrative issues in my day to day work.
 Drs.
 Glassberg and Miller are inspiring and have been and continue to be extremely supportive in and out of the classroom.

 David Cline (2003) | Professor of Public History, Virginia Tech